LeandroPintosChelli/holbertonschool-simple_shell/README.md

 # Simple_shell

 Welcome.
-This project consists in replicate how a the Linux Shell works, in a simpler way.
+This project consists in replicating how a the Linux Shell works, in a simpler way.

 ## Introduction.
 In the 1960s and 1970s Dennis Ritchie and Ken Thompson invented Unix.